Updated: May 6, 2025

 Lisbon is a hot real estate market, and therefore, finding a place that fits your requirements is no small feat.
 It’s also not easy to know whether the place you have chosen is priced correctly for the area, has a good value per square meter, and is in a safe and prosperous neighborhood.

-There are hundreds and hundreds of properties out there in the Lisbon market, and looking online can seem like a minefield.
-This is where seeking expert advice comes in to help you effortlessly navigate Lisbon’s real estate market.
+There are hundreds of properties out there in the Lisbon market, and looking online can seem like a minefield.
+This is where seeking expert advice from a buyer’s agent like Goldcrest comes in.
+Buyer’s agents are experts who can help you navigate Lisbon’s real estate market effortlessly and find your dream Portuguese home.

-The local job market might not have the same salary standards as you’re used to
+The local job market might not pay so well

 Cost of living in Lisbon

 In Lisbon, you can eat and drink wonderfully at a relatively low cost.
 A beer costs less than a euro in a lot of places, and the same goes for coffee.
-Of course, there is an up-market dining scene, too, but the prices in these establishments are still low for the quality of the offerings you can have.
-Do bear in mind that in recent years, prices have been increasing quite rapidly.
+Of course, since Lisbon currently holds the title of Europe’s Best Culinary City – as crowned by the World Culinary Awards- there is an up-market dining scene, too.
+However, the prices in these establishments are still low for the quality of the offerings you can have.

 Rents are high in Lisbon.
-If you are in a position to buy, you should.
-As with any hot property market and popular holiday destination, there are always benefits to buying rather than competing for rental property in the market with short-term holiday lets for tourists.
-The tourism boom in Lisbon shows no sign of slowing down and looks set to stay for many years to come.
+If you are in a position to buy, it’s a smart financial move to do so.
+With any hot property market and popular holiday destination, there are always benefits to buying rather than competing for rental apartments.

 Quality of life in Lisbon is fantastic